mccollumn/Hindsight-UI/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test-CI`

+Launches the test runner with the CI environment variable set to True.
+This allows the tests to run in a Windows CI workflow with watch mode disabled.

 ### `npm run build`